venugvis/hotel-booking-cancellation-bigdata-pipeline/README.md

 # Hotel Booking Cancellation Analysis

-This project explores the patterns and predictors of hotel booking cancellations using data analysis, machine learning, and visual storytelling.
+This project uses data analysis, machine learning, and visual storytelling to explore the patterns and predictors of hotel booking cancellations.
 It is designed as a complete end-to-end data analytics portfolio project.

 ## Problem Statement